HVLepage/cavep-undc/_docs/site-network/RC02a.md

 ### Data Analysis
-The discharge at RC02 now contains the water that had been diverted from the river channel at the Capillucas dam.
+The discharge at RC02A contains the water that had been diverted from the river channel at the Capillucas dam.
 However, the discharge is still subject to  hydro-electric plant control and increasing abstraction for agriculture in and around the last major settlement in the valley - Lunahuana.
 June discharge figures are higher than those for November - the end of the dry season.

 It is the case that the amount of dissolved oxygen expected at 100% saturation at sea level and at 20°C would be 9.03 mg/l or slightly less as the site is at 300m asl.
 At 11.25 mg/l in June 2022 the DO reading is high but water temperatures are lower at around 17°C, however, this is within the tolerances of most higher order invertebrates.
 In November 2019, a DO reading of 8.8 mg/l represents a level of super-saturation with water temperatures at around 23°C. What might reduce DO levels in June when waters are colder requires further investigation.
 High concentrations of nutrients (particularly phosphorus and nitrogen) fuel algae blooms, which initially boosts dissolved oxygen levels but then rapidly reduce DO.
 When the algae die, bacterial decomposition spikes, using up most or all of the dissolved oxygen available.
 This creates an anoxic, or oxygen-depleted, environment where few organisms survive.
 Such nutrient levels can occur naturally but are more often caused by pollution from fertilizer runoff or poorly treated waste waters which could apply to this site below Herbay Alto.
 At these recorded levels, denitrification takes place as bacteria use nitrates to decompose organic matter.
 These conditions are referred to as ‘dead zones’ and are often found near larger human populations in estuaries and coastal zones.